cherrylabs/arx-project/README.md

 - Grunt config to handle your assets
 - default bower most used plugins

+You can use it simply with Composer like this :

+    composer create arx/project your_app_name

 If your new with Laravel, we highly recommend you to read his wonderfull docs here : [http://laravel.com/docs](http://laravel.com/docs)

 ## Requirements